influxdata/docs-v2/content/influxdb/v2.5/reference/release-notes/influxdb.md

 - Updated user interface (UI).
 - Allow for incremental changes to fields.idx.

+### Security updates

+- Ability to vieww tokens only once, immediately after creation.

 ### Bug fixes

 - Manually scheduled tasks run when expected.
-- Fix error where mappings were being ignored when querying virtual DBRPs.
+- Fix error where virtual DBRP mappings were being ignored.
 - Ability to backup all buckets in your Influx instance.

 ### Maintenance